schafferevan99/schafferevan99.github.io/docs/README.md

 6. Select the downloaded .zip file

-## &#9733; Recommended | <span style="color:MediumSeaGreen">Restore minecraft settings</span>
+## &#9733; <span style="color:MediumSeaGreen">Recommended</span> | Restore minecraft settings

-Installing a modpack creates a new minecraft folder, which means your settings will be reset to default*.
+Installing a modpack creates a new minecraft folder, which means you will have the default settings*.
 This includes video settings, keybinds, and probably some other shi

-Lets fix that:
+**Lets fix that:**

 1. Open your **existing minecraft folder**
 > - <span style="color:MediumSeaGreen">Open File Explorer</span>